Absolute Superman: Plot

-"Last Dust of Krypton" (#1-6)
+"Last Dust of Krypton" (#1−6)

 Kal-El grows up on the planet Krypton with his father Jor-El and mother Lara Lor-Van, raised on a farm in the Redlands as a member of the Labor Guild, the lowest class in Krypton's enforced caste system.
-The symbol of the Guild, which is required to be worn by its members at all times, is the stylized "S" worn by the El family of the mainline DC universe.
-Both of Kal's parents are scientists that were once members of the Science League, the ruling class of Krypton, before they were banished from the League for questioning their authority.
+The symbol of the Guild, which is required to be worn by its members at all times, is the stylized "S" worn by the El family of the mainline DC Universe.
+Both of Kal's parents are scientists and were once members of the Science League, the ruling class of Krypton, before they were banished from the League for questioning their authority.
 While working in a mine, Jor-El discovers that Krypton is on the brink of destruction due to environmental recklessness on the part of the Science League.
 Planning to escape the planet before it eventually explodes, Jor-El and Lara develop intelligent spacesuits and a spaceship to take as many of their neighbors with them as they can.
 As the environmental decay of Krypton worsens, Jor-El attempts to appeal to the Science League to acknowledge the coming destruction, but is imprisoned for scientific heresy.
 Lara breaks him out of prison, and soon after their home is attacked by the Law Guild.
 It is also revealed that the Science Guild has developed ships to save themselves and leave the rest of the classes behind to die, having feigned ignorance to Jor-El's warnings in order to quietly save themselves.
 The El family manages to flee on their ship, taking their neighbors with them as the planet collapses, but the ship is struck by rubble and destroyed.
 Lara's adaptive suits construct miniature spaceships around them, but by the time he is safely in space, Kal-El is the only member of the group to have seemingly survived.

-Seventeen months after Krypton has exploded, Kal arrives on Earth and lands in Smallville, Kansas, where he is taken in by Jonathan and Martha Kent.
+Seventeen months after Krypton explodes, Kal arrives on Earth and lands in Smallville, Kansas, where he is taken in by Jonathan and Martha Kent.
 The Kents are an elderly couple struggling to run their farm, due to the villainous Lazarus Corporation using rain-prevention technology to force the Kents into selling their land.
 Kal wakes up from his coma and helps the couple on their farm, before the artificial intelligence in his suit, named Sol, comes back online and lets him understand and speak English, after which he destroys the rain-preventing drones that are hovering over the Kent's farm.
 A passerby sees Kal and reports him to the Lazarus Corp as an undocumented immigrant.
 Lazarus sends a military dispatch led by "Peacemakers" to arrest Kal, and he escapes by flying away.